ssbozy/ssbozy.github.io/posts/the_hacker.md

 ---
-title: The Conscience of a Hacker
+title: "The Conscience of a Hacker"
 date: 2019-10-24
 ---